 We moved on to the second floor where we met the creative team and learned how a show goes from an idea to a script to an animated series.
 Alex asked the kids to come up with an idea for an episode and one of the animators did a storyboard of their concept on the spot.
 The kids even got a chance to do a little acting by recording their voices in the audio room and watching as their dialog was synced to Small Potatoes characters.
 It was a real thrill for my son to see the spuds sing in his voice!

-In the grand finale, the stars of Small Potatoes give a "live" performance in a little red barn thanks to a 3-D holographic projection.
+In the grand finale, the stars of Small Potatoes gave a "live" performance in a little red barn thanks to a 3-D holographic projection.
 It was definitely the highlight of the tour for my son.
 He also loved seeing himself (and my husband) transformed into Small Potatoes.
 All we had to do was submit a family photo to the Small Potatoes Facebook page.
 It’s a fantastic, holiday-card-worthy memento that got a good laugh from my son.
-Warning: You exit through the gift shop, which is stocked with books and toys, so expect begging.
+Warning: The exit goes through the gift shop, which is stocked with books and toys, so expect begging.

 The Small Potatoes Animation Factory Tour takes place on weekdays at 11am and 4pm at Little Airplane Productions, Inc., 207 Front Street near Beekman Street.
 Best for children ages 4 and up. $10.
 Reservations are required: email email@example.com or call 212-965-8999.